Skip to main content

 About the Data

 Readings refresh nightly from the USDA-NRCS Soil Climate Analysis Network and the NOAA US Climate Reference Network (USCRN).
+Readings are measured by in-ground sensors at federal monitoring stations, not estimated from weather models; see how we measure.
 Planting windows are derived from multi-year climatology overlaid with NOAA 1991–2020 frost normals.
 Recommendation cards evaluate current soil conditions against research-backed thresholds from university extension sources.
-Check back regularly as conditions change — the guidance updates with every new reading.
+Check back regularly as conditions change.
+The guidance updates with every new reading.

 Data sources: USDA-NRCS SCAN network, NOAA USCRN, NOAA 1991–2020 climate normals, and localized frost climatology via Soil Temps analytics.